 BDSwiss Cons

-BDSwiss is a well-regulated entity but they are not regulated by FSCA in South Africa.
+BDSwiss Group are not regulated by FSCA in South Africa, and ‘BDS Ltd.’ are registered under offshore regulation FSA .
 BDSwiss Broker was launched in 2012 and claims to have more than 1.5 million registered trading accounts to date.

 BDSwiss Group currently holds regulatory licenses of the following regulatory authorities:

-Traders based in South Africa are registered under BDS Markets FSC, Mauritius.
+Traders based in South Africa are registered under BDS Ltd. FSA, Mauritius.

 BDSwiss has a good track record as we couldn’t find any proven scam or complaint against it.

-Compared to other Forex brokers in South Africa that are regulated by FSCA, BDSwiss holds a slightly lower safety rating due to them not being regulated locally.
+Compared to other Forex brokers in South Africa that are regulated by FSCA, BDSwiss holds a lower safety rating due to them not being regulated locally or with any Tier-1 regulator.

 For a comprehensive review of the fee structure at BDSwiss, we have divided it into trading and non-trading fees.
 The incurred charges at BDSwiss differ for the account type chosen by the trader.